yijiawen1203/course_project/ECO5454AppliedEconometrics/RD_code/readme.md

 we can see that the coefficients of covid is statistically significant and negative, which indicates that after covid, the sale volume transaction reduces dramatically due to covid.My hypothesis is verified.

-5 rd example from instructort
+5 rd example from instructor
 ==

 RD_example.do